Cross-Domain and Disentangled Face Manipulation with 3D Guidance: Related Work

 \subsection{Image Space Face Manipulation}

-Before the deep learning era, many traditional methods have been proposed for face manipulation in the image space.
-For example, Moving Least Squares (MLS) ~\cite{DBLP:journals/tog/SchaeferMW06} uses sparse control points or lines to create smooth deformations of images.
-The warping-based methods~\cite{DBLP:journals/tog/ShechtmanGF16,DBLP:journals/tog/Averbuch-ElorCK17} approximate the 3D space editing effects via lightweight 2D warps in the image plane.
-Recently, deep neural networks have been extensively exploited towards warping-based facial geometry and expression synthesis.
-For instance, \citet{DBLP:journals/tog/GengSZWZ18} use a GAN to synthesize appearance details onto a pre-warped face image.~\citet{DBLP:conf/eccv/WilesKZ18} propose to generate a dense motion field by using neural networks to warp the image towards a reference face. ~\citet{DBLP:conf/cvpr/SiarohinLT0S19} and~\citet{DBLP:conf/nips/SiarohinLT0S19} propose to encode motion information via keypoints learned in a self-supervised fashion and then warp the image according to the reference keypoint trajectories.

-Besides keypoints, facial landmarks are also popular to represent face geometry information, widely used for conditional face translation~\cite{DBLP:conf/accv/NatsumeYM18,DBLP:conf/iccv/NirkinKH19,DBLP:conf/iccv/ZakharovSBL19,DBLP:conf/aaai/HaKKSK20,DBLP:journals/corr/abs-2004-12452}.
-The one-shot subject-agnostic frameworks by~\citet{DBLP:conf/accv/NatsumeYM18} and~\citet{DBLP:conf/iccv/NirkinKH19} can achieve face swapping between unseen identities conditioned on 2D landmarks.
-And ~\citet{DBLP:conf/iccv/ZakharovSBL19} show that few-shot learning can improve the quality of portrait reenactment, but it cannot adapt the landmarks between different subjects and results in identity mismatch.
-To alleviate this problem, some methods~\citet{DBLP:conf/aaai/HaKKSK20,DBLP:journals/corr/abs-2004-12452} further introduce landmark disentanglement which isolates the geometry from the identity.
-However, without the guidance from 3D face geometry, such 2D image editing methods still fail to guarantee consistent quality under large attribute changes, including poses, shapes, expressions, and illuminations.
+The traditional methods for face manipulation include image deformation based on sparse control points using Moving Least Squares (MLS) ~\cite{DBLP:journals/tog/SchaeferMW06} and image warping to approximate the 3D space editing effects~\cite{DBLP:journals/tog/ShechtmanGF16,DBLP:journals/tog/Averbuch-ElorCK17}.
+Recently, deep neural networks have been extensively exploited towards the warping-based synthesis of facial geometry.
+Geng $\textit{et al}$ \cite{DBLP:journals/tog/GengSZWZ18} use a generative adversarial network (GAN) to synthesize appearance details onto a pre-warped face image.
+Wiles~\emph{et al.}~\cite{DBLP:conf/eccv/WilesKZ18} propose to generate a dense motion field by using neural networks to warp the image towards a reference face.
+Siarohin~\emph{et al.} ~\cite{DBLP:conf/cvpr/SiarohinLT0S19,DBLP:conf/nips/SiarohinLT0S19} propose to encode motion information via keypoints learned in a self-supervised fashion and then warp the image according to the reference keypoint trajectories.
+Facial landmarks are also popular to represent facial geometry, widely used in conditional face translation~\cite{DBLP:conf/accv/NatsumeYM18,DBLP:conf/iccv/NirkinKH19,DBLP:conf/iccv/ZakharovSBL19,DBLP:conf/aaai/HaKKSK20,DBLP:journals/corr/abs-2004-12452}.
+Conditioned on 2D landmarks, some frameworks~\cite{DBLP:conf/accv/NatsumeYM18,DBLP:conf/iccv/NirkinKH19} focus on face swapping between unseen identities, while other methods~\cite{DBLP:conf/iccv/ZakharovSBL19,DBLP:conf/aaai/HaKKSK20,DBLP:journals/corr/abs-2004-12452} achieve high-quality portrait reenactment.
+When driving face images using landmarks, it may result in identity mismatch since the landmarks cannot be adapted between different subjects~\cite{DBLP:conf/iccv/ZakharovSBL19}.
+To alleviate this problem, landmark disentanglement is proposed to isolate geometry and identity~\cite{DBLP:conf/aaai/HaKKSK20,DBLP:journals/corr/abs-2004-12452}.
+However, without 3D guidance of facial geometry, these 2D image editing methods fail to guarantee consistent quality under large changes of 3D facial attributes.